vivekmattam02/ros2-ackermann-racing-navigation/README.md

 ## Acknowledgments

-Special thanks to Dr. Aliasghar Arab for project guidance.
+Special thanks to Dr. Aliasghar Arab for project guidance and technical mentorship throughout the development period.